dogecoinfoundation/old-website/about.md

 #### **Open Membership**

 - Establishing a small set of procedures and policies for membership: in progress.
-- Membership sign-up via website: pending on procedures.
+- Membership sign-up via website: in progress.

 #### **Legal/Compliance**

-- Bylaws: completed at 2014-08-24
+- Bylaws: completed
-- Continue talks with UltraPro with regard to the Trademark situation: in progress
+- Continue talks with UltraPro with regard to the Trademark situation: completed
 - Develop election methodology and requirements: in progress

 <!-- column -->